pirren/pirren/README.md

 <h2><b>Cheers, I am Pierre!</b></h2>
 <img width="35%" height="35%" align="right" src="bg-apps-shapes.svg">

-You have reached a .NET developer and long time hobby web designer living in Sweden.
+A .NET developer and long time hobby web designer living in Sweden.

 I have created websites for organizations and business owners such as rentpersonligt, and am currently interning for Else in Gothenburg.